 Once you’ve got your Discourse install all set up and running, you’ll need to connect it to your WordPress site.
 This is the one drawback to using Discourse instead of an option that more closely integrates with WordPress – since it’s at a separate subdomain, without any tweaking your members would have to have an account in each place.
 Luckily, there’s a plugin that allows Single Sign-On (SSO) as well as some other goodies like auto-publishing new WP content over to the Discourse forum.

 Carrying on: install that plugin, and follow the included instructions on how to sync it up with your Discourse install.
-If those instructions are confusing, shoot me an email because I’d like to improve them.
 Once you’ve got it all set up, you’re good to go!
 There’s tons you can do with Discourse and your membership site including private categories for different membership levels, using forum replies in place of comments on your WordPress site, and much more.
 Don’t be scared to explore!

 If all of the above sounds awesome but you just don’t have the time or patience to set it up, get in touch.
 I actually enjoy doing this stuff and would love to help you out.
 Yes, my wife realizes she married a complete geek.